mmatteo-hub/RT1_Assignment1/README.md

 		print("Right a bit...")
 		turn(+vTurn_dir, 0.2) # if the condition is satified the robot turns on the right
 ```
 this function drives the robot to catch the token by making, if necessary, some corrections during the movement.
 If the robot is close enough to the token it will grab it, otherwise it will have to move closer.
+Corrections are made depending of the anglo of rotation of the robot with respect to the token and the range of allineation is determined by the variable `a_th`.

 The program contains also the `find_silver_token()` defined as: